 It is up to you to decide whether you wish to receive a sickness benefit.
 The conclusion of this optional tariff results in a three-year commitment to the statutory health insurance fund.

 Monthly tariffs for private health insurance

 In private health insurance, monthly income does not play a role.
 So high earning expats can benefit from lower health insurance costs of private health insurance.

-Depending on their tariff, expats are either reimbursed monthly payments by the health insurance company or they get a percentage share back.
+Depending on their tariff, expats are either reimbursed monthly payments by the health insurance company or get a percentage share back.

 The employer also pays a share of expat’s monthly premium of private health insurance.
 However, the maximum they can contribute is the amount they would pay for a publicly insured employee (max. €367.97 for health insurance and €71.48 for long-term care insurance)